 - May 30-31, 2017: Cover crop field trials

 - Exploring Innovations and Efficiencies, SW Ag Seminar, 5-6 December 2015, Cortez, CO.
 The emphasis was on soil health and farming sustainability in Colorado, Utah, and New Mexico.

 - Dryland Cover Crops and Soil Moisture Management, Four State Ag Expo, March 18, 2016, Cortez, CO.
 Presentations by Dr. Abdel Berrada, Dr. David Nelson, Dr, John Holman, and Kevin Larson; and panel discussion.

 - Following in the Footsteps of Successful Farmers, SW Ag Seminar, October 22, 2016, Dolores, CO.
 Topics: soil health, cover crops, land conservation, weed control

 - Soil Health Workshop, February 9, 2017, Dove Creek, CO.
-Cover crops projects in Colorado, soil health assessment, panel discussion.
+Updates on this project and a similar project in eastern Colorado and western Kansas, soil health assessment, panel discussion.

 - Presentations at the above seminars, plus the:

 - Dove Creek Conservation District meeting on April 25, 2017.

 - CSU-AES Research Center Conference in Ft, Collins in January 2016, 2017, and 2018.